opticaltara/Canvas/README.md

 - Node.js 16+
 - Go 1.18+ (for mcp-grafana)
 - Git (for cloning repositories)
-- Docker and Docker Compose (for Qdrant and pg-mcp)
+- Docker and Docker Compose (for pg-mcp)
 - Access to data sources (PostgreSQL, Grafana, etc.)

 ### Backend Setup